BDII obtains information by querying different sources. One

 repeating the above ldapsearch command but

-omitting the (objectClass=GlueSE)
+omitting the (objectClass=GlueSE) filter and

-changing the search base to o=glue
+changing the search base to o=glue:

 ldapsearch -LLL -x -H ldap://<dcache-host>:2170 -b

-.
+o=glue.
 This command returns a completely different

 set of objects from the GLUE v1.3 queries.